trahnagrom/controlled-assessment/report2.md

 ```

-This code worked but only with GBP used as the currency being converted from, I have commented my first attempt at the code however I realised I could make it much shorter by not using different equations for the conversions between each currency and instead, using one master equation,into which the currencies may be substituted.
+This code worked but only with GBP used as the currency being converted from, I have commented my first attempt at the code however I realised I could make it much shorter by not using different equations for the conversions between each currency and instead, using one master equation, into which the currencies may be substituted.

-###Attempt 2 (PASSED)
+####Attempt 2 (PASSED)

 ```python
 currencies= {